aimenux/MassTransitDemo/README.md

 # MassTransitDemo
 ```
-Using masstransit to consume and publish broker messages
+Using masstransit to consume and publish messages from/to various brokers
 ```

 > In this repo, i m using the [masstransit](https://masstransit.io/) in order to consume and publish messages from/to various brokers.